2025 Men's FIH Hockey World Cup Qualifiers – Asia Play-offs

 The 2025 Men's FIH Hockey World Cup Qualifiers – Asia Play-offs was a three-game series between Bangladesh and Pakistan to decide the last team participating at the 2026 Men's FIH Hockey World Cup Qualifiers.
 It was held from 13 to 16 November 2025 at the Maulana Bhasani Hockey Stadium in Dhaka, Bangladesh.

 Pakistan withdrew from the 2025 Men's Hockey Asia Cup due to security concerns which meant they could not qualify for the 2026 Men's FIH Hockey World Cup directly or via the qualifiers.
 As this was seen as a force majeure by the International Hockey Federation, Pakistan received the chance to stll qualify for the World cup qualifiers with a play-off against the sixth-placed team at the 2025 Asia Cup, which was Bangladesh.
-Pakistan won all the three games to qualify for the World Cup qualifeirs.
+Pakistan won all the three games to qualify for the World Cup qualifiers.